iobis/edna-expeditions/README.md

 - **Raw sequence** data will be made available later.
 - A selection of files are available straight from the bioinformatics pipeline at [pacman-pipeline-results](https://github.com/iobis/pacman-pipeline-results).
 This includes **vsearch results, RDP classifier results, and Darwin Core tables by site and marker**.
 - These individual datasets are combined together with sample metadata into an **integrated Darwin Core dataset** available at [edna-results](https://github.com/iobis/edna-results).
+- **Species lists by site from eDNA as well as OBIS/GBIF** are available at [edna-species-lists](https://github.com/iobis/edna-species-lists).

 ## Repositories
 ### Data flow